oliverhr/nautobot-docker-compose/README.md

 # nautobot-docker-compose

 Network to Code has an existing published Nautobot Docker Image on Docker Hub.
-See [here](https://hub.docker.com/repository/docker/networktocode/nautobot).
 This project uses Docker Compose.
 The Docker compose file in this project pulls that Nautobot Docker image using the latest stable Nautobot release along with several other Docker images required for Nautobot to function.
 See the diagram below.
 This project is for those looking for a multi-container single-node install for Nautobot often coupled with backup & HA capabilities from their hypervisor manager.

 ![Container Stack](docs/img/container_stack.png)

 By default, this project deploys the Nautobot application, a single worker container, Redis containers, and PostgreSQL.
 It does not deploy NGINX, SSL, or any Nautobot plugins.
 However, the project is extensible to allow users to tailor it to their specific requirements.
 For example, if you need to deploy [SSL](docs/create_ssl_cert.md) or [plugins](docs/plugins.md), see the docs linked.
 The web server used on the application is [pyuwsgi](https://uwsgi-docs.readthedocs.io/en/latest/).

-## Build and start Nautobot

-*Requirements:*
+## Requirements

 - Python >= 3.6
 - Python modules: